2Ryo1/11401_CS203A/studynote/Heap.md

 # Heap
-Heap is a complete binary tree that satisfies the heap-order property.
+Heap is a <ins>complete binary tree that satisfies the heap-order property.</ins>
 ### The heap is a complete binary tree:
 - Every level is completely filled, except possibly the last level.
 - The last level‘s nodes are filled from left to right.

 ## Heap-Order Ordering
-Heaps are commonly used to implement priority queues and for heap sort algorithms.
+Heaps are commonly used to implement <ins>priority queues and for heap sort algorithms.</ins>
 ### Max heap
-- Each parent node’s key is always greater than or equal to their children (parent ≥ children).
+- Each parent node’s key is always greater than or equal to their children **(parent ≥ children)**.
 - The maximum element is always at the root.

 ```text